runabol/spring-security-passwordless/README.md

 # Introduction

 We all have a love/hate relationship with passwords.
-They protect are most valuable assets but they are so god damn hard to create and remember.
+They protect our most valuable assets but they are so god damn hard to create and remember.

-And to make things even harder for us humans, more and more companies are now enforcing two factor authentication (you know, the little phone pincode thing) to make it even more complicated to login to our accounts.
+And just to make things even harder for us humans, more and more companies are now enforcing two factor authentication (you know, the little phone pincode thing) to make it even more complicated to login to our accounts.

 Even despite advances in biometric authentication (fingerprint, face recognition etc.), passwords still remain the most ubiqutous form of authentication.